- Facebook Pay is a payment method available to all customers who use Facebook, potentially making it highly valuable for your business.

 - Not all customers can use it.
 Although billions of people are on Facebook, there are people who don’t use the network.
 These people can’t use Facebook Pay.
 Plus, some people with Facebook accounts prefer to avoid using the platform if they don’t need to.
 As such, if you were to invest in promoting your Facebook Pay option, you might see a lower ROI than expected.

 - It can’t integrate with all websites.
-If you used a platform other than Shopify to build your website, Facebook Pay isn’t yet available to you.
+Facebook Pay isn’t yet available to you if you used a platform other than Shopify to build your website.
 Facebook does intend to roll out Facebook Pay availability for websites that other services host, but until then, many businesses are out of luck here.

 - It’s not yet as comprehensive as PayPal.
 Almost every customer has a PayPal account.
 The barriers to access are low, and the company has dominated the digital wallet world for decades.
 Unless your business interacts with customers primarily through Facebook or Instagram, you shouldn’t replace PayPal with Facebook Pay.

 Did you know?
-Even very small businesses can process credit cards with PayPal, and it’s even helpful if you’re a freelancer or solopreneur who needs pay-as-you-go pricing.
+Even small businesses can process credit cards with PayPal, and it’s helpful if you’re a freelancer or solopreneur who needs pay-as-you-go pricing.

 What you need to start using Facebook Pay